Melania Trump ‘Body Double’ Returns As Donald Trump Visits Tornado-Hit Alabama, At Least According To Twitter

 Another claimed, “This is not Melania’s body language,” according to a New Zealand Herald account.
 “This lady steps forward and gives vigorous handshakes.
 Not Melania!”

-The Melania Trump “body double” conspiracy theories became so prevalent online, that the fact-checking site Snopes.com actually investigated the October, 2017, claim in which — according to some Twitter users — certain photographs of “Melania Trump” showed a person with a wider, rounder face than the “real” Melania.
+The Melania Trump “body double” conspiracy theories became so prevalent online that the fact-checking site Snopes actually investigated the October 2017 claim in which — according to some Twitter users — certain photographs of “Melania Trump” showed a person with a wider, rounder face than the “real” Melania.
 But Snopes judged the rumors of a Melania double flatly “false.”

 In that instance, according to Snopes, the seemingly altered appearance of Mrs. Trump’s face resulted not from substituting a different person for Melania herself, but simply because the image circulated on social media had been filmed off of a television screen, causing the image to distort.